Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Thank you, dude.

-And she's talking about herself in the third person now.
+about a stuff in the third person now?

-Is this some sort of a side effect of Kona?
+Is this a some sort of a side effect of Kona?

 Merging a few concepts there.